Asset Management Self-Assessment Scale (The Scale)

-As part of the recently announced Fiscal Year 2019 Regional Prosperity Initiative Grant awards, the West Michigan Prosperity Alliance received $70,000 for Integrated Asset Management.
-This one-time grant award requires the Region to work with the newly formed Michigan Infrastructure Council to coordinate two regional Communication and Coordination summits, and work toward the development and implementation of a statewide asset management program through collaboration and coordination with the Transportation Asset Management Council, the Water Asset Management Council, and the Michigan Infrastructure Council (MIC).
+As part of the Fiscal Year 2019 Regional Prosperity Initiative Grant awards, the West Michigan Prosperity Alliance received $70,000 for Integrated Asset Management.
+This one-time grant award requires the region to work with the newly formed Michigan Infrastructure Council to coordinate two regional communication and coordination summits, and work toward the development and implementation of a statewide asset management program through collaboration and coordination with the Transportation Asset Management Council, the Water Asset Management Council, and the Michigan Infrastructure Council (MIC).

 To assist in the collection of the self-assessments, staff from the WMSRDC, Grand Valley Metropolitan Council, and the West Michigan Regional Planning Commission attended a two-day asset management training event on October 9 and 10 in Lansing.

 Stay tuned for more information regarding the work of the Michigan Infrastructure Council, the Project Portal, and the Asset Management Self-Assessments.